The ultimate guide to leadership for first-time managers

-Whether you finally landed that big promotion or are taking your first steps into management at a brand new company, you’re making a huge leap up the career ladder.
+Whether you finally landed that big promotion or you're taking your first steps into management at a brand new company, you’re making a huge leap up the career ladder.

 Suddenly your working day will be very different.
 Instead of operating on the front line of the business, you’ll be a stepping stone between entry-level staff and senior management.

-It’s your job to help the former succeed and ensure that the latter are satisfied.
+It’s your job to help the former succeed and make sure that the latter are satisfied.
 You’ll need a very different skillset to what you’ve been using so far in your career.

 With the size of the task ahead of you, it’s not surprising that you may have some concerns about becoming a manager.

 Yes, management does require a different skillset, and a different mindset to your former role.
 But if you’re well prepared and understand your new responsibilities and how best to fulfill them, you can step into that first team meeting full of confidence.